corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/corda-firewall-component.md

 The *float* component refers to the inbound socket listener, packet filtering and DMZ compatible component.
 In the simple all-in-one node, all inbound peer connections terminate directly onto an embedded Artemis broker component hosted within the node.
 The connection authentication and packet filtering is managed directly via Artemis permission controls managed directly inside the node JVM.
-For Corda: Enterprise Edition  deployments, we provide a more secure and configurable isolation component that is available using code inside `corda-firewall.jar`.
+For Corda Enterprise deployments, we provide a more secure and configurable isolation component that is available using code inside `corda-firewall.jar`.
 This component is designed to provide a clear protocol break and thus prevents the node and Artemis server ever being directly exposed to peers.
 For simpler deployments with no DMZ, the float and bridge logic can also be run as a